sts10/orchard-street-wordlists/readme.markdown

 # Orchard Street Wordlists

-Fresh wordlists for all your passphrase-creation needs!
+Fresh wordlists for all your passphrase-creation needs.
 Use these wordlists to create strong, secure passphrases, either [with dice](https://www.eff.org/dice) or a password manager/generator.

 All of the wordlists included in this repository are **uniquely decodable**, meaning words from any one of these lists can be safely combined without word separators.
 For example: "sharkhealsetupthrustphasespy".